 It is important to respect your instructor/adviser and your classmates, despite disagreements.
 In the discussions, I expect students to be professional and courteous, to listen to one another, and to show tolerance and respect for varying viewpoints.
 Students who exhibit inappropriate behavior will be docked points and/or excused from the class.
 All persons, regardless of gender, age, class, race, religion, physical disability, sexual orientation, etc., shall have equal opportunity without harassment in this course.
 Issues can be discussed in confidentiality with the instructor.

-Read the "Agreement" on the next two pages carefully!
+Read the "Agreement" carefully!